We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A diabetic coma can affect a person with diabetes when they have high or low levels of blood sugar or other substances in the body.
+A diabetic coma can affect a person with diabetes when they have high or low blood sugar levels or other substances in the body.
 With prompt treatment, a rapid recovery is possible.

 However, without early treatment, it can be fatal or result in brain damage.

-The severe symptoms of uncontrolled blood sugar that can come before a diabetic coma include vomiting, difficulty breathing, confusion, weakness, and dizziness.
+The severe symptoms of uncontrolled blood sugar that can come before a diabetic coma include:

 A doctor can reverse a diabetic coma quickly, but the treatment depends on the type.
 They must do this as quickly as possible to prevent complications.